Cambodia Itinerary: The best route through Cambodia in just 2 weeks

 The best things to do in Siem Reap

-• Explore the different temples
+- explore the different temples

-• Watch the sunrise over Angkor Wat
+- watch the sunrise over Angkor Wat

-• Spend a night in the Pub Street and enjoy the drinks and food
+- spend a night in the Pub Street and enjoy the drinks and food

+After your adventure in Angkor Wat, it is time to see a totally different side from Cambodia.
+The itinerary through Cambodia continues South to the Cambodian coast line.
+From Siem Reap you can book an overnight bus to Sihanoukville.
+You will be leaving in the early evening and arrive in the early morning.
+From Sihanouville you book yourself a boat ticket to one of the beautiful islands.
 The probably most popular destinations are either Koh Rong or Koh Rong Samloem.
 Both islands invite you to see the tropical paradise of Cambodia and get some relaxing time by the beach.
 And you will be surprised about how beautiful and peaceful those islands actually are.
 This really is one of the best parts of Cambodia and cannot be missed on your route through the country.

 The best things to do on Koh Rong:

-• Spend your days at the beach
+- spend your days at the beach

-• Watch the sunset over the ocean
+- watch the sunset over the ocean

-• Go for a dive or rent some snorkeling gear
+- go for a dive or rent some snorkeling gear

-• Have a (happy) pizza
+- have a (happy) pizza

-Recommended days to spend on Koh Rong: at least 5 days (as the journey to the islands can be quite exhausting and long, it is recommended to stay for a few days before continuing your journey)
+Recommended days to spend on Koh Rong: at least five days (as the journey to the islands can be quite exhausting and long, it is recommended to stay for a few days before continuing your journey)

 Kampot is a rural area in the South of the country where you can learn more about the life of the locals and their everyday life.
 It is mainly known for its pepper farm and laid-back lifestyle.
 As it is as well located on the coast, you can enjoy some quiet time while getting to know the history behind the pepper farms for the locals.